 Celebrate the season of giving

-Warm up the heart of others and yourself during this giving season with charities in NJ.
+Warm up the hearts of others and yourself during this giving season with charities in NJ.
 Whether you and your family decide to volunteer your time or donate to a cause, you can find a way to help those in need.
-Donate diapers and period supplies to a foundation like Moms Helping Moms or volunteer as a family to host a food drive.
-No matter how you decide to help others, it is always appreciated during the holiday season.
+Donate diapers and period supplies to a foundation like Moms Helping Moms or volunteer as a family to host a food drive—no deed is too small and much appreciated during the holiday season.

 Experience all the holidays this season

-With the first night of Hanukkah on December 18 and Kwanzaa starting on December 26, there are plenty of ways to celebrate the traditions all season.
-Watch the menorah lights come to life in Collingswood at their menorah lighting or feast, dance, and shop at the New Jersey Performing Arts Center Annual Kwanzaa Festival and Marketplace in Newark.
+With the first night of Hanukkah on December 7 and Kwanzaa starting on December 26, there are plenty of ways to celebrate the traditions all season.
+Watch the menorah lights come to life in Collingswood at their menorah lighting or feast, dance, and shop at the New Jersey Performing Arts Center to see Forces of Nature Dance Company: Kwanzaa Celebration in Newark.